 Lead Status: Any

 Interactive media can be a great way to invite and entice visitors to your website.
 While the time and effort your content production team will need to put into its development is intense, the payoff can be huge in terms of traffic and lead generation.
-What these offerings do is to create an experience that is more likely to be shared than anything else you produce.
-These can take the form of specialized calculators, games, augmentations, etc… The possibilities are endless.
+What these offerings do is create an experience that is more likely to be shared than anything else you produce.
+These can be specialized calculators, games, augmentations, etc. The possibilities are endless.

 What’s Included in Content Marketing Packages?

 Now that you know what sort of content offers are out there, you can begin determining what works best for your business.
 Not all content marketing packages are the same and you may decide on something different depending on your budget and at what stage you’re in for building content for your website.

 For example, at Open Path Digital, we advise clients who haven’t developed any content for their website to develop an overall content strategy, which includes a roadmap for understanding what topics, medium, and strategy you need to be competitive.

 Other clients, who have more content developed on their website, simply don’t need as many blogs.
 For them, we might recommend some new content development but mostly look over their existing content to see how it can be further optimized.
 At this stage, your company’s best efforts will be spent on 2-4 high-quality pieces of content (such as a highly optimized blog) per month.

 As time goes by, you’ll want to run analytics on your previous content to see how you can improve them.
 This entails optimizing them for SEO and updating the content to reflect changes since it was published.